 At the moment of writing this comment the situation does not seem as bad and voices can be heard that the worst is already behind us, however, all is definitely not back to normal.
 Poland has not withstood the crisis as it did in 2008-2009 as those sectors that kept the economy going before (household spending and export) have been seriously affected this time.

 Overall, it goes without a doubt that the economy will take a notable hit in 2020, hammered by social distancing measures and business closures.
 Rising jobless numbers and weakening wage dynamics will likely further constrain household spending, while evaporating external demand and the uncertain health perspectives weigh on investment decisions.
 Expert analysts see the economy contracting 4.1% in 2020 and growing 4.4% in 2021.

 Polish commercial law offers several different options for conducting business in Poland.
-The legal options described in this guide serve to present the most popular possibilities and should not be considered as exhaustive.
-Specific advice should be sought before setting up and running a business in Poland.
+The legal options described in this guide serve to present the most popular possibilities and should not be

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.